 RECRUIT

-We are currently accepting applications from students who wish to be assigned to our lab in 2024.
+We are accepting applications from students who wish to join our lab.
+[Updated for 2026]

 We also offer laboratory tours, so please feel free to contact us through the contact form.